2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification: Method

 We revisit SSM, a mathematical model used to capture the behavior of dynamic systems.
 SSMs are designed as a \textit{function-to-function} for continuous systems and after discretization it becomes a \textit{sequence-to-sequence} model:

 where $h_t^d$ is the latent state at time $t$, $y_t$ is the output, and $d\in\{1,2,\dots, N\}$ is the state dimension.
 The parameters $\bar{A}^d$ and $\bar{B}^d$ are time-invariant, making them non-adaptive to the input.
-This design limits the context-aware ability of SSMs to handle long sequence inputs.\\ Mamba block \cite{mamba} introduces a selective mechanism to allow the SSM to dynamically adapt to the input context.
+This design limits the context-aware ability of SSMs to handle long sequence inputs.

+The vanilla Mamba block \cite{mamba} introduces a selective mechanism to allow the SSM to dynamically adapt to the input context.
 This aggregates important input into the hidden state while unimportant input can be ignored.
-Mathematically, the parameters are formulated as functions of the input:
+Mathematically, the parameters are formulated as functions of the input $x_t$:

 where $\Delta$, $B^d$, and $C^d$ are learnable linear functions of $x_t$. $\Delta_t$ represents the time step of the discretization.
 The selective mechanism in the Mamba block is commonly referred to as a selective scan.
 For better distinguishing with our 2D method, we refer to this scan as \textit{1D selective scan} due to its 1D scanning process.